Distinguished Alumni Award

 ● Have attended CMS for 5 years or more or graduated from the school.

 ● Be an individual with demonstrated success in academic and obtained distinction in their field of expertise.

-● Active participation in community service.
+● Demonstrate active participation in community service.

 ● Each candidate can only be nominated once, being nominated by more than one person is not a selection criteria.

-Candidates for this distinction must be nominated by a CMS alumni, and the recipient is chosen by the Selection Committee, according to established criteria.
+Candidates for this distinction must be nominated by a CMS alum, and the recipient is chosen by the Selection Committee, according to established criteria.
 The selection criteria includes, among other conditions, leadership, relationship with CMS and community service.

 Click here to nominate a fellow classmate who meets the requirements for this award.

 During the selection process, the nominated candidates will be requested to submit their CV’s and any other relevant information.
 Submitted materials will be evaluated by the Selection Committee, which is composed of the Executive Alumni Committee as well as former Alumni Chairs.
 The results are then presented to the CMS Board of Directors for their knowledge and no objection.